Tesla Roadster Insurance Rates

 Rates are averaged for all Tesla Roadster models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Tesla Roadster Insurance
+How to Find Affordable Tesla Roadster Insurance

-- You may be able to save as much as $170 per year just by quoting online in advance
+- You may be able to save up to $170 per year simply by quoting online in advance

 - Increasing comprehensive and collision deductibles can save around $525 each year